mapbox/COGDumper/README.md

 A python3 utility to extract a tile from a Cloud Optimized GeoTIFF (COG) without decompressing the contained data.
 Tiff data can be hosted locally, on a web server or S3.

-This can be useful for serving JPEG compressed tiles from a TIFF without invoking Rasterio and GDAL.
+This can be useful for serving compressed tiles from a TIFF without invoking Rasterio and GDAL.
+This utility has been tested with Tiff that have JPEG compression.

 Tiled Tiff is an extension to TIFF 6.0 and more detail can be found [here](http://www.alternatiff.com/resources/TIFFphotoshop.pdf)